As a precautionary measure, due to the COVID-19 outbreak, we have suspended all Education programs until Term 3 (20 July 2020).

-Co-designed with primary learners and facilitated by an experienced primary years teacher for school groups.
+Co-designed with primary learners and facilitated by an experienced Educator for school groups.

 Did you know that the State Library holds a collection of historical board games that tell stories about people, places and events in South Australia's history?
 Learners will practice historical skills through playing, analysing, researching and interpreting board games from the past. researching primary and secondary sources from the State Library's collection that relate to their game.
 Each team will interpret and communicate their discoveries by creating a short video.